 If pressed and assured immunity, many Americans would likely admit to exaggerating a tax deduction here and there or disclosing less than 100% of their taxable income.
 However, a much smaller percentage of people go to great lengths to avoid paying taxes altogether.
 Those who engage in fraud to avoid paying taxes may be subjected to state and federal criminal tax evasion charges.
 Therefore, a person who is convicted of tax evasion may face an assortment of penalties, which may be stacked.
 Tax fraud penalties may include fines, restitution and even prison time.
-Always consult with an experienced Naples or Fort Lauderdale tax evasion attorney as soon as you feel you might be under investigation in Broward County or anywhere in Florida.
+Always consult with an experienced Fort Lauderdale tax evasion attorney as soon as you feel you might be under investigation in Broward County or anywhere in Florida.

 Accidental tax evasion

 Although there are people who deliberately commit tax evasion, and even some very notorious criminal organizations have been brought down due to money laundering and tax crimes, there are people who are simply looking to reduce their tax liability through what they perceive as a legal means.
 Others simply make honest mistakes on tax documents that can result in what falsely appears to be a reduced tax liability.
 There are several ways a person can accidentally fail to disclose income or falsely claim deductions on their tax returns.